- Last Updated on Friday, 19 January 2018 11:37

 - If an outbreak of flu occurs, schools should contact the Department of Health 802-863-7240 to report the outbreak and seek guidance.

-- The CDC has an excellent website dedicated to influenza in school settings.
+- The CDC has an excellent website about vaccinations.
 Please check it out if you have questions.

 This information provided by the Vermont Department of Health and your School nurses.
 Please call us at 229-8206 if you have any questions.